LLNL/variorum-integrations/pwrAPI/README.md

 for PWR_Time, value, and PWR_AttrName (the type of attribute we are interested in for the domain of interest, ie PWR_ATTR_POWER for power).
 Finally we pass the Object by reference, attribute type by value, the return value and PWR_Time by reference.
-The user recieves the relevant return values in the function arguments passed by refernce.
+The user recieves the relevant return values in the function arguments passed by reference.
 This method of interaction is defined by the PowerAPI spec and not a design choice.

 Currently we support the following types for